babylonchain/cli-tools/README.md

-# CLI-TOOLS
+# CLI-Tools

-Set of CLI tool which are used for different purposes.
-See  [deployment guide](/docs/commands.md) to review all available commands
+Set of CLI tool which are used for different purposes:
+- processing unbonding requests
+- building test staking/unbonding/withdraw phase-1 Bitcoin transactions
+- building Bitcon transactions timestamping files

+See  [deployment guide](/docs/commands.md) to review all available commands.

 ### Installation